carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 Add -rpath with architecture-specific resource directory to the linker flags

-.. option:: -fsanitize-system-blacklist=<arg>
+.. option:: -fsanitize-system-ignorelist=<arg>

-Path to system blacklist file for sanitizers
+Path to system ignorelist file for sanitizers

 .. option:: -fsystem-module